-Legendary Liberal U.S. Supreme Court Justice Hugo Black was from Alabama
+Legendary liberal U.S. Supreme Court Justice Hugo Black was from Alabama

 Alabama benefitted mightily from FDR’s New Deal, especially rural Alabama and the Tennessee Valley.
 Roosevelt rewarded Alabama’s junior senator with a coveted seat on the Supreme Court.
 He was one of nine justices appointed by President Roosevelt during his 13-year reign as president.

 It is hard today to imagine that Alabama could produce such a liberal judge.
-However, during this era of American history, Alabama’s congressional delegation was one of the most liberal in the nation due to the fact that they totally embraced FDR and his New Deal.
+However, during this era of American history, Alabama’s congressional delegation was one of the most liberal in the nation because it totally embraced FDR and his New Deal.

 Black was a liberal New Dealer in the Senate and liberals were pleased by the Justice from Alabama’s tenure over the next 35 years.
 Liberals regard Black as one of the most influential Supreme Court Justices of the 20th Century.
 He literally hung his hat on the 14th Amendment.